archerja/ntt/README.md

 * Two team hide/show (with team naming and scoring).

 #### Note:
-* Settings for number of clip seconds, team names and scores, music directory, etc. can be changed in configuration file (ntt.ini).
+* Settings for number of clip seconds, team names and scores, music directory, intro song, etc. can be changed in the configuration file (ntt.ini).

 ## Background